mozilla/messaging-system-personalization-experiment-1-numbermuncher/README.md

 weight updates.
 Updates are currently set as a constant of 1 second updates to ease testing.

+The `run` target will automatically set the GCloud OAuth token as an enviroment variable in your docker container for you.

 ```
 make run
 ```